OpenBD/openbd-core/README.md

-OpenBD is the worlds first truly open source and free GPL Java CFML runtime.
+OpenBD is the worlds first truly open source and free GPLv3.0 Java CFML runtime.
+OpenBD has a long legacy, first created in 2000, it is still going strong with active additions and fixes.

 ### Official Website

+The official website for OpenBD is located:

 http://openbd.org/

-OpenBD and CFML Manual:  http://openbd.org/manual/
+Here you will find the manual for both OpenBD and the CFML tags.
+You can obtain the nightly build as well as the established releases http://openbd.org/downloads/

 ### Running OpenBD